Lambchop (band)

-Lambchop, originally Posterchild, is an American band from Nashville, Tennessee.
+Lambchop, originally Posterchild, is an American band from Nashville, Tennessee, formed in 1986.
+Frontman and primary songwriter Kurt Wagner has remained the project's sole constant member across multiple line-up changes.
+The band's current line-up also includes Andrew Broder (keyboards), Ryan Olson (brass, woodwind), C.J.
+Camerieri (brass, woodwind) and Tim Purnell (drums).
+Lambchop is loosely associated with the alternative country genre.
+Initially indebted to traditional country, the music has subsequently moved through a range of influences including post-rock, soul and lounge music.

+Across Lambchop's forty years, there have been several significant collaborators, with the project mostly consisting of a large and fluid collective of musicians focused around its creative centre, Kurt Wagner.
+Former longtime members and collaborators include guitarists Paul Niehaus, Mark Nevers, William Tyler and Alex McManus; bass guitarists Marc Trovillion and Matt Swanson; keyboardists John Delworth and Tony Crow; multi-instrumentalists Deanna Varagona and Jonathan Marx; and drummers Allen Lowrey, Charles Scott Chase, Paul Burch and Scott Martin.
+Other former collaborators include drummer Andy Stack and Yo La Tengo's James McNew.

+The band has released seventeen albums across its career, with its most recent, Punching the Clown, released in August 2026 to widespread critical acclaim.

 Description and history

 Initially formed as a three piece in 1986 with Kurt Wagner, bassist Marc Trovillion and guitarist Jim Watkins with the name Posterchild.
 They released some low-fi bedroom recordings on cassette such as I’m Fucking Your Daughter.
 In 1992 they released a split 7” with Crop Circle Hoax which got the attention of entertainment lawyer George Regis, who sued on behalf of the similarly named band Poster Children.
 After trying a few different names they settled on Lambchop and signed to Merge Records in 1993 releasing their debut single Nine that year.

-Never a band with a "core" lineup, Lambchop has consisted of a large and fluid collective of musicians focused around its creative centre, frontman Kurt Wagner.
-Lambchop is loosely associated with the alternative country genre.
-Initially indebted to traditional country, the music has subsequently moved through a range of influences including post-rock, soul and lounge music.

 Whatever the style, the characteristic mood of Lambchop's music is evoked by Wagner's distinctive songwriting: lyrically subtle and ambiguous, the vocals melodic but understated.
 American Songwriter described Wagner's lyrics as "witty and deeply insightful."

 They were the backing band for Vic Chesnutt on his 1998 album The Salesman and Bernadette.

+Personal lives

 Singer Kurt Wagner is married to founder of Nashville 90's record store, Lucy's Record Shop and Tennessee Democratic Party leader Mary Mancini.